interactiveticketing/interactiveticketing-php/docs/Api/DefaultApi.md

 # **eventsGet**
 > \InteractiveTicketing\Models\Event[] eventsGet()

-All Events
+List All Events

-Get list of all events with their `eventId` for your user key
+Get list of all your events with their `eventId`.

 ### Example
 ```php